 Love Jesus.
 Do life.
 Write about what I learn.
-Make stuff.
-Wife, mom, grandma, sister, friend.
-I feed birds, take pictures of things others don't notice, cook, garden, and pray.
-First book, Morning Meditations From Marina's Kitchen Table, A Devotional Memoir, available through Amazon/Kindle.
-Affiliate Links used on blog. #womenhelpinginmissions #theworkaholicswife #thenoticers
+Let's get messy in mixed media arts and crafty things.
+I'm a wife, mom, grandma, sister, friend.
+I feed birds, take pictures of things others don't notice, bake and cook, garden, and pray.
+Limited release: Morning Meditations From Marina's Kitchen Table, A Devotional Memoir.
+Affiliate Links used on blog.

 When the Kitchen Doesn't Fit Quite Right...